xibosignage/xibo-manual/source/en/users_user_types.md

 A User will only have access to the parts of the CMS as assigned to the User Group they belong to as well as access to their own Media, Layouts and Schedules.

+### DOOH

+A DOOH user will have access to the CMS, via the APi, to allow for content creation and Scheduling and will only see Displays / Media / Playlists / Layouts that belong to them.

 {tip}
 User Type is selected when first adding a User and can be edited from the individual User record.
 {/tip}